 Other Staffing.
-The Department requests \$22.0 million from all funds, including \$14.4 million or 65.5 percent from general revenues to fund salary and benefit expenses of 190.5 full-time positions for the Division of Information Technology.
+The Department requested \$22.0 million from all funds, including \$14.4 million or 65.5 percent from general revenues to fund salary and benefit expenses of 190.5 full-time positions for the Division of Information Technology.
 The Division is responsible for oversight, coordination and development of all computer resources within the Executive Branch.
 The request is \$0.5 million less than enacted from all sources and 1.0 fewer position than the authorized level.
 It includes an additional \$131,367 for overtime expenses, for which the enacted budget included \$250,000.
 Reported overtime expenditures were \$202,296 in FY 2011 and \$173,667 in FY 2010.
 The request assumes \$1.4 million or \$0.5 million more in turnover savings than enacted to reflect the Department's priority to fund requested positions that the Assembly had not added in Central Management and the Budget Office.
-The Department increases turnover in various other programs to fund the restored positions.
+The Department increased turnover in various other programs to fund the restored positions.
 As of pay period ending November 19, 2011, the Division had 11.5 positions vacant.
 The request assumes that the Division would fill five of its current vacancies, effective January 2012.

-The Governor recommends \$67,973 more from all funds, including a reduction of \$47,299 from general revenues to reflect savings from the medical benefit holiday.
+The Governor recommended \$67,973 more from all funds, including a reduction of \$47,299 from general revenues to reflect savings from the medical benefit holiday.
+The Assembly concurred.

 All Other Operations.
-The Department requests FY 2012 revised expenditures of \$7.3 million from all funds for the Division of Information Technology.
+The Department requested FY 2012 revised expenditures of \$7.3 million from all funds for the Division of Information Technology.
 This is \$224,730 or 3.1 percent more than enacted, including \$54,251 more from general revenues.
 This includes an increase of \$0.2 million for the state's SONET Ring, which uses two or more transmission bands between networks for digital cross-connects.
 The request includes a savings of \$0.1 million from general revenues based on projected hours of contractors who support the state's network and infrastructure, and \$77,657 in savings from the purchase of an enterprise mainframe.
-The request includes the enacted amount of \$1.0 million from restricted receipts for the Information Technology Revolving Fund that the 2011 Assembly created.
-The Department indicates that it is in the process of promulgating rules and regulations for the use of this Fund.
+The request includes the enacted amount of

+\$1.0 million from restricted receipts for the Information Technology Revolving Fund that the 2011 Assembly created.
+The Department indicated that it is in the process of promulgating rules and regulations for the use of this Fund.

-The Governor recommends funding as requested and includes an additional \$135,716 from general revenues to pay for a blade server that was purchased in FY 2011; however, the technical component of the project was not finished by the end of the fiscal year and the Controller disallowed the project cost as an FY 2011 expense.
+The Governor recommended total funding as requested; however, shifted \$17,568 of medical benefit savings to unidentified operating expenses, and included an additional \$135,716 from general revenues to pay for a blade server that was purchased in FY 2011; however, the technical component of the project was not finished by the end of the fiscal year and the Controller disallowed the project cost as an FY 2011 expense.
+He subsequently requested an amendment to provide \$83,227 from federal funds for the Department of Human Services' use of contractors.
+The Assembly removed the \$17,568 budgeted for unidentified operating expenses.